VEuPathDB/tomcat-instance-framework/ReadMe.md

 ### Background

-The EuPathDB tomcat-instance-framework allows easy setup and management of multiple Apache Tomcat instances from one or more binary installation.
+The EuPathDB tomcat-instance-framework allows easy setup and management of multiple Apache Tomcat instances from one or more binary installations.
 It was originally developed to support WDK-based installations for the EuPathDB-BRC project but we have found it versatile enough to be used for any web application in Tomcat.

 Features include